otheiner/blog/_posts/2025-10-03-Nordkapp_stories.md

 ---
 layout: post
-title: How our trip to Nordkapp changed someone's life
+title: The Scooter Trip That Changed More Than Just Our Lives
 tags: scooter BroBro
 image_preview: /assets/images/BroBro/NordkappStories_2.jpeg
 image_heading: /assets/images/BroBro/NordkappStories_5.jpeg
 ---

-I never thought that travelling by scooter across Europe, can potentially impact people's lifes.
-But this is exacty what happened and I want to share this story.
-Our story about the big scooter trip from the Czech Republic to Norway evolved into something that we didn't expected.
-If you've read my older [post]({{ '/2019/09/01/BroBro_Nordkapp.html' | relative_url }}), you know that when we were leaving Nordkapp, we were stopped by the belgian journalist Michael Van Peel who interviewd us for his podcast.
-The podcast was never published because Michael decided to use the material in another way.
-He collected stories of many people who arrived at Nordkapp using unusual means of transport and he decided to publish these stories in form of short interviews in a book called "Nordkapp Stories".
+I never thought that travelling by scooter across Europe could actually change people’s lives.
+But that’s exactly what happened, and I want to share this story.
+Our big scooter trip from the Czech Republic to Norway turned into something we never expected.
+If you’ve read my earlier [post]({{ '/2019/09/01/BroBro_Nordkapp.html' | relative_url }}), you know that when we were leaving Nordkapp, we were stopped by the Belgian journalist Michael Van Peel, who interviewed us for his podcast.
+The podcast was never published because Michael decided to use the material differently.
+He collected stories from many people who reached Nordkapp using unusual means of transport and published them as short interviews in a book called *Nordkapp Stories*.

-The book was published during the times of covid pandemic, and Michael even sent us one copy of the book with a dedication.
+The book was released during the COVID pandemic, and Michael even sent us a copy with a personal dedication.

 {% include gallery.html
 	type="justified"
 	images="/assets/images/BroBro/NordkappStories_4.jpeg, The message in the book that Michael sent us.;
 			"%}
-It was a nice feeling to be able to hold this book.
-We were in the book with other crazy travellers by a pure lucky coincidence but it was great to be able to hold this little souvenir from our crazy journey we did in 2019.
-If this was already the end of the story, we would be happy.
-But it was not.
+It was a wonderful feeling to hold the book in my hands.
+By pure luck, our story ended up alongside those of other crazy travellers, and it felt great to have this little souvenir from our 2019 journey.
+If the story had ended there, we would have been happy.
+But it didn’t.

-At the begining of September, we unexpectedly received e-mail from Michael.
-I was happy to see that he still remebered us, so I quickly read the email and when I finished reading, I was feeling a bit emotional.
-He wanted to know how we are doing but the main reason why he was writing us was the e-mail he received from someone.
-This man was grateful for the inspiring book and, in particular, he was mentioning our story as the one, which helped his friend to regain a little bit of autonomy after he suffered bad injury.
+At the beginning of September this year, we unexpectedly received an email from Michael.
+I was glad to see that he still remembered us, so I quickly opened it.
+By the time I finished reading, I was feeling a bit emotional.
+He wanted to know how we were doing, but the main reason he wrote to us was to share another email he had received.
+It came from a man who was grateful for the inspiring book and, in particular, mentioned our story as the one that helped his friend regain a little bit of autonomy after suffering a serious injury.

-This is the e-mail:
+This is the email:

 >Hi Michael,
 >